constancemaurer/music-artist-predictor/README.md

 * F1 score, a combination of the precision and recall score, was determined to be 45%.

+*CLASSIFICATION, CONFUSION*

 * Classes with a higher representation achieve higher accuracy, precision and recall scores.
-This is a strong indication that the model has a bias
+This is a strong indication that the model has a bias.

 <img src="images/1615_rows_precision_recall_f1_vs_trackcount.png">